Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Introduction

-After the competition, Chollet and colleagues, with collaboration from OpenAI, tested a pre-release version of OpenAI's o3 model on a different ``semi-private'' test set of 100 tasks.
-This model achieved 76\% accuracy on its low-effort setting and 88\% accuracy on its high-effort setting, with computing cost per task estimated at \$200 and \$20,000 respectively \citep{chollet2025arc}.
-While o3-preview was not qualified to participate in the official competition,\footnote{OpenAI's o3 model violated two key competition rules: it could not be run locally on the competition server and its processing required substantially more than the required time limit.} its superior performance was described as ``a genuine breakthrough, marking a qualitative shift in AI capabilities compared to the prior limitations of LLMs''\citep{chollet2024o3}.
+Following the competition, Chollet and colleagues tested a pre-release version of OpenAI's o3 model on a different ``semi-private'' test set of 100 tasks.
+This model achieved an accuracy of 76\% on its low-effort setting and 88\% on its high-effort setting, with computing cost per task estimated at \$200 and \$20,000 respectively \citep{chollet2025arc}.
+While o3-preview was not qualified to participate in the official competition, its performance was described as ``a genuine breakthrough, marking a qualitative shift in AI capabilities compared to the prior limitations of LLMs'' \citep{chollet2024o3}.

-Despite the high accuracy of o3 on ARC tasks, it is not clear to what extent AI systems have achieved human-like abstract reasoning abilities.
-Consider the task illustrated in the top row of \autoref{fig:ConceptARC-Examples}.
-A human solving this task is likely to be able to generalize across different instantiations of the underlying abstract concepts---identifying and removing the top and bottom objects---no matter the size, shape, color, position, or number of objects.
-To our knowledge, no prior studies have assessed whether AI systems such as o3 are solving these tasks by using the intended, generalizable abstractions, or if they are inferring less generalizable rules (``shortcuts'') based on unintended correlations in task demonstrations.
+However, despite the high accuracy of o3 on ARC tasks, it is not clear whether AI systems have achieved the human-like abstract reasoning abilities that ARC was designed to test.
+Consider, for example, the task illustrated in the top row of \autoref{fig:ConceptARC-Examples} (from the ConceptARC benchmark, described below).
+A human solving this task could likely generalize across different instantiations of the underlying abstract concepts, that is, identifying and removing the top and bottom objects, regardless of the size, shape, color, position, or number of objects.
+Yet to our knowledge, no prior studies have assessed whether AI systems such as o3 are solving these tasks by using the intended, generalizable abstractions, or whether they exploit less generalizable rules (``shortcuts'') based on unintended correlations in the demonstrations.